-Drip lists additional benefits like generating revenue to finance the project, gather testimonials to help more convert and giving you a motivation to finish.
+Setting up drip content gives additional benefits, like generating revenue to finance the project, gather testimonials to help more people convert, and giving you a motivation to finish.
 All true.
 Consider it.

 With an email list and 20% of content ready to go, it’s time to launch this thang!
 You ready?!
 I know I am!

 There should be 2 phases to your launch strategy:

 In the education phase, you’re essentially warming up your list.
 You're familiarizing yourself with the audience and getting them thinking about your product's topic and the pain points it solves.

 Someone who gave your their email address a month ago, well, they’re not ready to buy.
 Selling to them now is like that annoying retail clerk who follows you around when you walk in the store asking if they can help.